browserengineering/book/book/embeds.md

                 img.image = PIL.Image.open(io.BytesIO(body))
 ```

-Then in layout, since use that image for sizing.^[It's the same as the previous
+Then in layout, use that image for sizing.^[It's the same as the previous code
-code but on a `PIL` image instead of a Skia one, and now it's an attribute
+but on a `PIL` image instead of a Skia one, and now it's an attribute access,
-access, so the only change is to remove some parentheses.
-I won't show the code
+so the only change is to remove some parentheses.
+I won't show the code here
-here since it's trivial.]
+since it's trivial.]
+And `decode_image` will also need to change:^[Note: Pillow

-And `decode_image` will also need to change:
+may not actually save any memory by doing this; nevertheless it should be clear

-TODO: figure out if PIL.Image actually saves any bytes doing this.
+that it *can*.
+Real browsers optimize such things whenever possible.]

 ``` {.python}
 def decode_image(encoded_image, width, height, image_quality):